kimjisena/stormerjs/docs/README.md

 ### `Transforms`
 Just like the `Props` object, each element and layer gets an instance of the `Transforms` object upon creation.
 The `Transforms` object exposes methods for performing transformations on the canvas element.

-To get access to the `Transforms` instance, we call `setTransforms()` on an element or layer.
-Method calls on the Transforms object can be chained, just like `Props` method calls.
+To get access to the `Transforms` instance, we access the `transforms` attribute on an element or layer.
+Method calls on the `Transforms` object can be chained, just like `Props` method calls.

 #### **Methods**
 `translate (x: number, y: number): Transforms`